s194384/s194384.github.io/index.markdown

   </div>
 </div>

 One can tell there are no obvious favorites of which of the two benches to use.
 Both benches have an odd outburst.
 For bench 1 located closest to the Piazza Italia sensor 2 has an outburst at 12 o’clock and for the other bench it is sensor 3 which has an outburst at 5 pm.
-We do see from the polar plot **(figure number)** a larger dwell time at the park at 12 o’clock and more visitors at 5 pm which could explain the two outbursts.
+We do see from the polar plot (figure 3) a larger dwell time at the park at 12 o’clock and more visitors at 4-5 pm which could explain the two outbursts.
 However, it could also be errors in the data.

 The use of benches is highest in the afternoon and evening.
 When further investigating the plot (figure 6) there is a slight favor in bench 2 from 3 pm till 8 pm.
 This might be due to the location of the benches.
 The following plots display the temperature at the bench/sensor.